1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Napier became the first Governor of Sindh under the Bombay Presidency.

-72. The annexation of Sindh was mainly driven by:
+72. The annexation of Sindh was mainly driven by__________.

 A) Commercial motives